Patrik Pasma: 2020

 The Finn switched to KIC Motorsport to race in the Formula Regional European Championship in 2020.
 After a relatively weak first half of the season in which he had only managed to achieve one podium finish, Pasma came alive in the second half and took four race wins, climbing to fourth in the standings and being the highest-placed driver to not have driven for the Prema Powerteam.

 2021

 At the beginning of 2021 Pasma took part in the F3 Asian winter series with Evans GP.
 Following another sub-par first half of the year the Finn experienced a streak of five podiums in the final five races, which included two victories, which promoted him up to fourth in the standings.

 Pasma remained with KIC in Formula Regional European for 2021.
-However, after Thomas ten Brinke's surprise retirement from racing following the round at Zandvoort, Pasma replaced the Dutchman at ART Grand Prix.
+However, after Thomas ten Brinke's surprise retirement from racing following the round at Circuit Zandvoort, Pasma replaced the Dutchman at ART Grand Prix.
 He finished twelfth in the standings, having experienced mixed fortunes with both teams.